 Why do Honors?

-The Department of Political Science has developed an Honors Thesis Program to provide undergraduate students with research experience and skills that they will need in their future careers.
-The Honors in the Major Program provides students with:
+The Department of Political Science has an Honors Thesis Program to provide undergraduate students with research experience and skills that they will need in their future careers.
+The Honors Program provides students with:

 - Mentoring by multiple faculty for success at FAU and after graduation